hsnyshro/puzzle4-privacy-policy/privacy-policy-en.md

-## Children's Privacy

-Our Service does not address anyone under the age of 13.
-We do not knowingly collect personally identifiable information from anyone under the age of 13.
-If You are a parent or guardian and You are aware that Your child has provided Us with Personal Data, please contact Us.
-If We become aware that We have collected Personal Data from anyone under the age of 13 without verification of parental consent, We take steps to remove that information from Our servers.

-If We need to rely on consent as a legal basis for processing Your information and Your country requires consent from a parent, We may require Your parent's consent before We collect and use that information.

 ## Links to Other Websites

 Our Service may contain links to other websites that are not operated by Us.
 If You click on a third party link, You will be directed to that third party's site.
 We strongly advise You to review the Privacy Policy of every site You visit.